 Is Audible worth it?

 If you are wondering “Is Audible good?”, then I can tell you this: An Audible Premium Plus subscription has never been as good as it is these days, thanks to the addition of the Plus catalog.
 In my opinion, having the option to listen to as many free audiobooks as you want, makes Audible Premium Plus entirely worth it.

 That being said, some people who listen to 100 audiobooks or more per year are not happy with the selection of audiobooks they can find in Audible Plus.
 9000 titles sound like a lot, but if you only like one genre, you might soon run out of included books that interest you.

 So, there’s definitely a limit to what Audible Plus offers.
 However, you still have your Audible Premium Plus credits when you have a full membership!

 If you are new to audiobooks and enjoy a variety of genres, the addition of the Audible Plus catalog is without a doubt a fantastic offer and you will have a lot of fun exploring it!

-The Best Tips to Get the Most out of an Audible Membership
+The Best Tips to make Audible worth it!

 Trick 1: Canceling Audible

 Wait, what?
 Yes, canceling your Audible account is a great trick!
 When you are new to Audible and your 30-day free trial is about to end, you can start the cancelation process to get a discounted offer to continue your membership.
 Read more about how to cancel Audible!